Cody Sun: Career

 Cody Sun began his League of Legends career in the Challenger scene, playing for several semi-professional teams from mid-2015 to late 2016.
+These teams included Magnetic, Team Imagine, Team Frostbite and Dream Team.

 Immortals (2017)

 On December 9, 2016, he joined Immortals and in the following year debuted in the LCS as the team's bot laner.
 Following a seventh-place finish in the spring split, Immortals finished second in the summer regular season and advanced all the way to the summer finals, where they were defeated by TSM.
 Nonetheless, Immortals qualified for the 2017 World Championship by having the most championship points at the end of the summer split.

 At the 2017 World Championship, Immortals were placed in Group B of the main event group stage, along with Europe's Fnatic, South Korea's Longzhu Gaming and Vietnam's GIGABYTE Marines.
 A crucial misplay by Cody Sun in a game versus Fnatic led to his team's loss and the start of Fnatic's comeback in the group stage, as in the following match Fnatic defeated the GIGABYTE Marines to force a three-way tie in Group B. In one of the two subsequent tiebreaker matches, Fnatic defeated Immortals and knocked them out of the tournament.
 After failing to secure a spot in the newly franchised LCS, Immortals disbanded on November 20, 2017, and Cody Sun's contract was briefly held by Team Liquid before he joined 100 Thieves for the 2018 spring split.